frostming/legit/README.rst

 Legit: Git for Humans
 =====================

-Inspired by GitHub for Mac™.
+Inspired by GitHub for Mac.

 The Concept